 Does it have side effects?

-Yes, and beneficial without any doubt.
-A system of quality 'live', properly maintained It helps us systematize our Organization.
+Yes, and definitely beneficial.
+A “living” quality system, properly maintained It helps us systematize our Organization.
 Any aspect of the organization is unrelated to the quality, training, prevention of risks, purchasing, management of stock, etc...
 We will begin a path It will help us to better understand our company and it will give us continuous improvement tools.

 In conclusionWe have to look at quality systems thinking that Professor boneall have had, that forces us to study more than what we wanted but that, over time, we remember fondly, aware that helped us to develop as a person.